4/24/2025

 Chief Financial Officer, CACI International

-Yeah, I'm John's.
-John's just right.
-I won't I won't recover a lot of the same ground.
-But I've talked before about the fact that we maintain a list and we and we stay in regular contact with a great number of people in a great number of places and situations.
-And it's certainly true that when you go through a period like we're in now where valuations are a little unclear, obviously, sellers are disinclined to act in the absence of some other some other reason.
-And so generally you see what we're just what we see and are expected to see, which is a slightly lower level of activity and interest in transacting.
-The other side of that is, you know, when things start to clarify, you know, sometimes that volume will will pick up.
+Jeff?
+Yeah, John's just right.
+I won't recover a lot of the same ground, but I've talked before about the fact that we maintain a list and we stay in regular contact with a great number of people in a great number of places and situations.
+And it's certainly true that when you go through a period like we're in now where valuations are a little unclear, obviously sellers are, you know, disinclined to act in the absence of some other reason.
+And so generally you see just what we see and are expected to see, which is a slightly lower level of activity and interest in transacting.
+The other side of that is when things start to clarify, sometimes that volume will pick up.
 And so we remain sort of attentive and poised to take advantage of things as they present themselves.
-And both we and sellers have more clarity on what things are worth and where you know where priorities may be manifesting themselves in
+And both we and sellers have more clarity on what things are worth and where priorities may be manifesting themselves in actions.

 speaker